jrhawley/recipes/_recipes/sweet-potato-fries.md

 ## Notes

-1. Cut the frist into similar shapes to ensure even cooking
+1. Cut the potatoes into similar shapes to ensure even cooking
 2. Pairs well with [spicy mayo](spicy-mayo.md)